StephaneMichoulier/Pamdeas/README.md

 > - Run Pamdeas: ./pamdeas (if you have multiple setup files, use ./pamdeas mysetup.in )
 > - if your input is in a different folder, use ./pamdeas mysetup.in folder (if your input is stored in Pamdeas/myfoldermyinput.in)

-Once the simulation is finished, multiple output files are written into the output folder depending on the option:
+Once the simulation is finished, multiple output files are written into the build folder depending on the option:
 > - Initials_Conditions_*Rref*.txt summarises your setup
 > - output_*setup name*.out: one output file for each particle.
 The file name depends on the model used (dmdt/dsdt and porous/compact grains)
-> - disk_profiles.out contains different profiles (surface density, pressure, etc).
+> - disc_profiles.out contains different profiles (surface density, pressure, etc).
 > - disrupt_param_*model*.out contains parameters of disrupted grains.

-A test suite is also available to test different module.
+A test suite is also available to test different modules.
 > - ./pamdeas test runs all the tests
 > - ./pamdeas testdisc test the initialisation of the disc
 > - ./pamdeas tesgrowth test the growth rate of a grain